Central Processing Unit

 Definition of the CPU

-Brief history of the CPU
+Brief History of the CPU

 Main Components of the Central Processing Unit

-1. Control Units (CU)
+1. Control Unit (CU)

 2. Arithmetic Logic Unit (ALU)

-The Control Unit
+The Control Unit (CU)

 The Arithmetic Logic Unit (ALU)

-Functions of the ALU
+Functions of the ALU:- The ALU executes arithmetic and logical operations.

 Comments